ethyca/fides/README.md

     mkdir fides_resources/
     ```

-1. Let's make our first policy, you don't even need a lawyer :wink: using our template, modify and add what ever rules you'd like
+1. Let's make our first Policy, you don't even need a lawyer :wink: using our template, modify and add what ever rules you'd like

     <details>
-    <summary>Here's an example policy .yaml to get you started</summary>
+    <summary>Here's an example policy.yaml to get you started</summary>

       ```yaml
     policy: